tejpal123456789/virtual-Medical-Lab-AI-Agent/README.md

 > 1. **Document Processing Upgrade**: Unstructured.io has been replaced with Docling for document parsing and extraction of text, tables, and images to be embedded.
 > 2. **Enhanced RAG References**: Links to source documents and reference images present in reranked retrieved chunks stored in local storage are added to the bottom of the RAG responses.
 >
-> To use Unstructured.io based solution; refer v2.0 release.
+> To use Unstructured.io based solution, refer release - v2.0.

 ## 📚 Table of Contents
 - [Overview](#overview)